 If the ignition system is disabled for a cylinder, the fuel will still be delivered but will not be burned in the cylinder.
 As a result, This may cause it to burn in the catalytic converter, which can cause it to overheat and possibly be damaged.
-Shutting down the fuel is preferable if it is an option on the engine you are working on.
+Shutting down the fuel is preferable if it is an option.

 If the engine has individual ignition coils on each spark plug, you can disconnect the primary electrical connector, which will shut off the spark to the spark plug.
 If the vehicle has coils that share cylinders (waste spark system), then you can place a 1″ (25-mm) section of vacuum hose between each coil tower and spark plug wire.
 Then connect the alligator clip from a non powered test light to a good engine ground and touch the tip of the test light to each length of vacuum hose to short out each spark plug one at a time.

 If the vehicle has a distributor, disconnect one spark plug at a time from the distributor cap.
 It is a good idea to use a test lead to ground the spark at the distributor cap terminal.
-So, Doing this will help prevent the spark from damaging the ignition module in the distributor, which shuts down the spark for the cylinder being tested.
+So, Doing this will help prevent the spark from damaging the ignition module, which shuts down the spark for the cylinder being tested.

 How to perform a cylinder power balance test,